carp_mobile_sensing 2.0.0 copy "carp_mobile_sensing: ^2.0.0" to clipboard

 Please use these references in any scientific papers using CAMS.

-There is a very simple example app app which shows how a study can be created with different tasks and measures.
-This app just prints the sensing data to a console screen on the phone.
+There is a very simple example app which shows how a study protocol can be configured and used to create, deploy, and run a study.
+This app just prints the collected data to the console.
 There is also a range of different examples on how to create a study to take inspiration from.

-However, the CARP Mobile Sensing App provides a MUCH better example of how to use the framework in a Flutter BLoC architecture, including good documentation of how to do this.
+However, the CARP Mobile Sensing App provides a MUCH better example of how to use the framework in a Flutter MVVM architecture, including good documentation of how to do this.

 Below is a small primer in the use of CAMS for a very simple sampling study running locally on the phone.
 This example is similar to the example app app.